-Projects are instrumental for achieving sustainable solutions.
-In 2015, the United Nations set forward the 17 Sustainable Development Goals of the United Nations to shape a global agenda for all, including the project management profession.
+Projects are instrumental in achieving sustainable solutions.
+In 2015, the United Nations set forward the 17 Sustainable Development Goals of the United Nations to shape a sustainable future as a global agenda for all, including the project management profession.

-A good way of making sure the project stays sustainable is to have that goal in mind from the beginning of the project.
-Once it is put into the vision of the project, it cannot be forgotten about.
-Having sustainability be relevant in all project areas will ensure that the environmental damage is minimised.
+A good way of making sure the next project manager stays sustainable is to have that sustainability goal in mind from the beginning of the project.
+Once it is put into the vision of the most sustainable project managers, it cannot be forgotten.
+Having sustainability be relevant in all project areas will ensure that environmental damage is minimized.

-The reason for this is, as we already mentioned, that sustainability involves balancing four different areas.
+The very core reason for this is, as we already mentioned, that a holistic approach to sustainability involves balancing energy metrics in four different areas.
 Those include:

 environment, such as climate change